ministryofjustice/analytics-platform-ops/README.md

 terraform apply
 ```

+NB If you have macOS and used Homebrew to install python, you'll see this pip install error: `must supply either home or prefix/exec-prefix -- not both` during the terraform planning.
+In this case, follow this solution: https://stackoverflow.com/a/24357384/1512326

+## Environment setup

 ### NFS server licensing

 User network home directories are provided by [SoftNAS from AWS Marketplace](https://aws.amazon.com/marketplace/pp/B01BJC4JI6?qid=1495795249740&sr=0-3&ref_=srh_res_product_title).
 The default image defined in Terraform uses a per-terabyte consumption billing model; if required storage exceeds 1TB the [per server version](https://aws.amazon.com/marketplace/pp/B00PJ9FGVU?qid=1495795249740&sr=0-2&ref_=srh_res_product_title) will be more cost effective.